Updated Mar 31, 2026§ For Everyday Items

 The battery is not replaceable.
 When it dies, you buy a new card.
 At $40 over 3 years, that works out to about $13/year or $1.10/month.
 Compare that to GPS trackers that charge $5-15/month in subscriptions and the math favors Ekster heavily.

 Ekster’s official product page states that the 3-year estimate assumes typical Bluetooth usage patterns with periodic crowd GPS pings.
-Heavy use of the ring feature drains faster, but Ekster found that most users ring their tracker less than twice per week.
+Heavy use of the ring feature drains faster.

 No charging port, no wireless pad.
 The sealed card is a disposable device by design.